Resident Life

 We offer opportunities for your spouse or significant other to connect with opportunities at Mayo Clinic as well as with external companies.
 Personalized support is available, including:

-At Mayo Clinic, we’re committed to recruiting a diverse workforce (e.g., women, underrepresented in medicine, LGBTI) in order to provide the best care for our diverse community.
+At Mayo Clinic, we’re committed to recruiting a workforce reflective of our broader community in order to provide the best care for our diverse patient population.

 As a trainee, you’ll have the opportunity to be a part of:

-• The OUTList — an internal resource created by the LGBTI MERG that promotes community, visibility, and mentoring among Mayo's faculty, staff, and trainees by identifying LGBTI mentors within Mayo Clinic interested in being a resource for others
+- The OUTList — an internal resource created by the LGBTI MERG that promotes community, visibility, and mentoring among Mayo's faculty, staff, and trainees by identifying mentors within Mayo Clinic interested in being a resource for others.
+All Mayo employees are welcome to contact individuals on the OUTList for advice and networking.

-• The Mayo Clinic Trainee Diversity & Inclusion Committee, a group that recruits and mentors applicants from underrepresented backgrounds in medicine
+- The Mayo Clinic Trainee Belonging Committee, a group that recruits and mentors applicants, including those from underrepresented backgrounds in medicine.